NatLibFi/NDL-VuFind2-Vagrant/README.md

 _ubuntu_ (<a href="https://atlas.hashicorp.com/ubuntu/boxes/xenial64">xenial64</a>):

-Put the NDL-VuFind2-Vagrant files in a directory parallel to the NDL-VuFind2 working directory e.g. _path-to/vufind2_ & _same-path-to/vagrant_vufind2_.
-If the working directory is other than _vufind2_, modify the _Vagrantfile_ accordingly.<br/>
+* Put the NDL-VuFind2-Vagrant files in a directory parallel to the NDL-VuFind2 working directory e.g. _path-to/vufind2_ & _same-path-to/vagrant_vufind2_.

+If the working directory is other than _vufind2_:
+* Modify the _Vagrantfile_ accordingly.<br/>

-If using sqlplus from Oracle, put the _tnsnames.ora_ file in the _oracle/_ directory (or copy/create it into _/opt/oracle/instantclient_xx_x/_ in the guest afterwards).
+If using sqlplus from Oracle:
+* Put the _tnsnames.ora_ file in the _oracle/_ directory (or copy/create it into _/opt/oracle/instantclient_xx_x/_ in the guest afterwards).

 _centos_ (<a href="https://atlas.hashicorp.com/geerlingguy/boxes/centos7">centos7</a>):

 If only using _centos_, any directory with sufficent user permissions will do.
 If using both, the same directory with _ubuntu_ is fine.

-_both/either_:
+_both_:

+* Copy the _ubuntu.conf.sample_ and/or _centos.conf.sample_ to _ubuntu.conf_ and/or _centos.conf_
+* See the .conf files for possible install configuration changes prior to running the VMs.

+_both/(n)either_:

+If using Oracle:
-If using Oracle, put the downloaded Oracle installer files in the _oracle/_ directory and the VoyagerRestful_*.ini files in the _config/_ directory.
+* Put the downloaded Oracle installer files in the _oracle/_ directory and the VoyagerRestful_*.ini files in the _config/_ directory.

 For the records data, some options exist:
 * bare minimum (e.g. testing purposes): add a sample data file to the _data/_ directory to import to the local Solr database via RecordManager during install